What is Section 504?

 A reasonable accommodation is a modification to a task, environment, or a way of doing things to all children with disabilities to participate in school and have access to information and instruction.
 Reasonable accommodations, under Section 504, do not include changes to the way students are graded.

 What types of accommodations are available under Section 504?

 Accommodations are based on your child’s individual needs, meaning that accommodations for one child might not be the same as those provided for a different child.
 Some common accommodations for children with ADHD include:

 - Completing seatwork at home, without an effect on grading

 - Reduction of homework or seatwork

-If your child is found to be eligible for Section 504, you will be encouraged to attend a meeting with teachers and other school personnel.
-During this meeting, you will discuss the types of accommodations that would benefit your child and a document detailing the accommodations will be put into place.
+If your child is eligible for Section 504, you will be encouraged to attend a meeting with teachers and other school personnel.
+During this meeting, you will discuss the types of accommodations that would benefit your child and schools often create a document detailing them.
 This document is legally binding.